Rick Campbell

-Rick Campbell (born December 20, 1970) is an American-born Canadian football head coach and co-general manager for the BC Lions of the Canadian Football League.
+Rick Campbell (born December 20, 1970) is an American-Canadian professional football coach who is the special teams coordinator for the Ottawa Redblacks of the Canadian Football League (CFL).
 He was the Calgary Stampeders' defensive coordinator from 2012 to 2013 and was also an assistant coach with the Edmonton Eskimos and Winnipeg Blue Bombers.
-He then served as the head coach for the Ottawa Redblacks for six seasons.
+He then served as the head coach for the Ottawa Redblacks for six seasons and for the BC Lions for four seasons.
 He is a three-time Grey Cup champion, once as the special teams coordinator with the Eskimos in 2003, again with the Eskimos as the defensive coordinator in 2005, and once as the head coach of the Redblacks in 2016.
 He attended Washington State University.

 Early life

 Campbell was born in Spokane, when his father, Hugh was the head coach of the football team at Whitworth College.
 As a result of his father's coaching career, Campbell grew up in Spokane, Edmonton, Los Angeles and Houston, before returning to Edmonton.
 Campbell was a high school football star at Harry Ainlay High School.
 Following his high school graduation, Campbell attended Washington State University, majoring in education before serving as the secondary and special teams coach for the University of Oregon Ducks as a graduate assistant from 1996 to 1998.